RewardMap: Tackling Sparse Rewards in Fine-grained Visual Reasoning via Multi-Stage Reinforcement Learning: Experiments

 \textbf{Effectiveness of Tackling Sparse Reward.} We validate the effectiveness of \method to address sparse rewards.
 As shown in Figure~\ref{fig:ablation-sparse-reward}, we compare reward trajectories of \method with a baseline RL trained on \dataset, aligned at the planning stage.
 The results show that \method alleviates reward sparsity, further confirming its effectiveness.

-\textbf{Effectiveness of \method across Model Scales.} In the end, we evaluate the effectiveness of \method across different model scales.
+\textbf{Effectiveness of \method across Model Scales.} We evaluate the effectiveness of \method across different model scales.
 Due to training cost constraints, we adopt Qwen2.5-VL-3B-Instruct as the base model and compare the baseline RL with \method.
 As shown in Table~\ref{tab:ablation-modelscale}, \method achieves the promising results, demonstrating its robustness and effectiveness.

+\textbf{Generalization of \method across Model Architectures.} We further trained Kimi-VL (Kimi-VL-A3B-Instruct) with the \method pipeline using the training set from \dataset.
+As shown in Table~\ref{tab:kimi-results}, the model achieves substantial performance gains, demonstrating that our method generalizes beyond the Qwen2.5-VL series.